SkPhilipp/any/README.md

 ### Python Poetry

 Requires a `pyproject.toml` file.

+Note;
-Note that standard commands of `poetry export` and `poetry build` are functional, and the built wheel starts with the Python module's name.
+- Standard commands of `poetry export` and `poetry build` must be functional
+- The built wheel must start with the Python module's name.
+- The project must use a local virtualenv in .venv (using `poetry config virtualenvs.in-project true`).